PUSH-YA/earthquake_prediction_Quantico/README.md

 ## 3 ideas:
 - Classic ML, random forests by nature but not good
+  - this will involve both multivariate and univariate model
 - HMM -- what i am working on
 - GEV -- Tarek's work
 - PHSA -- currently what is happening in the market